stacylear/stacylear/README.md

 :game_die: I'm hooked on gaming. <br>
 :dollar: I'm hooked on finance.

 I become an ice cream money loan shark in my elementary school cafeteria.
+When I grow up, I repent my loan shark ways and become a detective, where I specialize in using tech to solve homicides and investigate the financial exploitation of the elderly.
+After I retired, I started back where I began: coding.

 And that's my origin story. :lemon: